47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/ad1db25e-6829-4db5-85ae-ff3611618d13">

 Notice you were not asked for payment information in this process.
-This is because Stripe already has your payment information if you are switching from one paid plan to another.
+This is because Stripe already has your payment information on file if you are switching from one paid plan to another.

 ### Confirm the subscription status in Stripe